|

 Katrina; Fuccillo; Jennings looks pale lately; Paul Vandenburg;

-Rudy Giuliani running for president; there’s only one person
+Rudy Giuliani running for president; theres only one person

 in all those cars driving to work; AMD; Albany High School;